 - Allow cooling to room temperature.

 - Break the woody bottom from the asparagus and get rid of it.
-Do this by holding the bottom of the asparagus and flex at ⅔ from the bottom.
+Do this by holding the bottom of the asparagus and flexing at ⅔ from the bottom.

-- Cut the top off of the asparagus ( about ¾ inch (two cm0) and cut the remainder of the asparagus into small pieces.
+- Cut the top off of the asparagus ( about ¾ inch (2 cm) and cut the remainder of the asparagus into small pieces.

-- Add the asparagus tops along with the stock and sugar in a saucepan and bring to a boil.
+- Add the asparagus tops along with the stock and sugar in a saucepan and bring to a boil.2 cups vegetable stock, 1 teaspoon sugar

 - Cook the asparagus for about 10 minutes.